-Key objectives Key targets/indicators Key implications for Neighbourhood Plan and Sustainability Appraisal Surrey Local Transport Plan 2 014-2026 To help people to meet their transport and travel needs effectively, reliably, safely and sustainably within Surrey; in order to promote economic vibrancy, protect and enhance the environment and improve the quality of life, transport provision will be: Indicators include: access to employment, carbon reduction from road transport, peak period vehicle journey time delay, journey time reliability, volume of cyclists on the road, cyclist casualties, compliance with parking restrictions, bus patronage and punctuality, mode share to school, workplace travel planning.
-The Plan should consider policies / objectives which contribute to transport sustainability.
-This should go beyond reducing carbon emissions to include economic growth, safety, pollution, traffic reduction and access to services.
-EffectiveReliableSafeSustainable Surrey Waste Plan, 2008 (ame ended 2009) To protect human health and the environment by producing less waste and by using it as a resource wherever practicable; and to deliver new and enhanced waste management facilities of the right type, in the right place and at the right time.
-Indicators include: waste generated per head, proportion of waste which is landfilled, source of waste by quantity and type, amount of habitat to be created for biodiversity.
-The Plan should consider how, within the context of a growing population in Cranleigh, waste generation can be minimised.
-'Confident in Surrey's Future' Corporate Strategy 2015-20 This Strategy focuses on three themes within which sit the main challenges facing Surrey County Council.
-The themes are: • Wellbeing: Everyone in Surrey has a great start to life and can live and age well • Economic Prosperity: Surrey's economy remains strong and sustainable • Resident Experience: Residents in Surrey experience public services that are easy to The Strategy contains information about why these areas are a challenge to the County and sets out actions and clear and challenging targets against each priority.
-Plan should consider including objectives / policies to support the activities that deliver the overarching vision for Surrey.
+Key objectives Key targets/indicators Key implications for

+Key objectives Rey targets/indicators Neighbourhood Plan and

+Sustainability Appraisal

+Surrey Local Transport Plan 2 2014-2026

+To help people to meet their Indicators include: access to The Plan should consider

+transport and travel needs employment, carbon reduction from policies / objectives which

+effectively, reliably, safely and road transport, peak period vehicle contribute to transport

+sustainably within Surrey; in journey time delay, journey time sustainability.
+This should go

+order to promote economic reliability, volume of cyclists on the beyond reducing carbon

+vibrancy, protect and road, cyclist casualties, compliance with emissions to include

+enhance the environment parking restrictions, bus patronage and economic growth, safety,

+and improve the quality of punctuality, mode share to school, pollution, traffic reduction

+life, transport provision will workplace travel planning. and access to services.

+be:

+Effective

+Reliable

+• Safe

+Sustainable

+Surrey Waste Plan, 2008 (ame ended 2009) •

+To protect human health and Indicators include: waste generated per The Plan should consider

+the environment by head, proportion of waste which is how, within the context of a

+producing less waste and by landfilled, source of waste by quantity growing population in

+using it as a resource and type, amount of habitat to be Cranleigh, waste generation

+wherever practicable; and to created for biodiversity. can be minimised.

+deliver new and enhanced

+waste management facilities

+of the right type, in the right

+place and at the right time.

+'Confident in Surrey's Future'

+This Strategy focuses on The Strategy contains information Plan should consider

+three themes within which sit about why these areas are a challenge including objectives / policies

+the main challenges facing to the County and sets out actions and to support the activities that

+Surrey County Council. clear and challenging targets against deliver the overarching vision

+The themes are: each priority. for Surrey.

+Wellbeing: Everyone in

+Surrey has a great start to

+life and can live and age

+well

+Economic Prosperity:

+Surrey's economy

+remains strong and

+sustainable

+Resident Experience: Desidents in Surrow

+Residents in Surrey

+experience public

+services that are easy to